-Quantity vs. quality has hit critical mass for ASO, SAC, ICC, and overall campus programming.
+Quantity vs. quality has hit critical mass for ASO, SAC, ICC (Interclub Council), and overall campus programming.
 We can no longer do more.
-In spring 2011, we will do fewer activities on campus but hopefully provide a greater impact.
-The students will learn more and I hope to have more time for planning and implementing events with them.
+Fewer programs will be planned for the 2011-12 year because there is fewer staff and reduced funds.
 Without a full time or an hourly employee, things have to be reprioritized so that they are more effective.